AhmedMousa-ag/ML_Papers_Under_5_Minuts/Production/Monitoring and explainability of models in production.md

 2- Label shift happens when *p(y)* changes but the conditional *p(x|y)* does not.

-In practice for high dimensional data to work such as images, a dimensionality reduction must be applied before applying the hypothesis test. other observations shows that randomly initialized encoders and black box dimensionality reduction are promising pre-processing methods, followed by a two-sample test such as maximum mean discrepancy for multivariate case in combination with a permutation test to obtain p-values.
+In practice for high dimensional data "such as images" to work, a dimensionality reduction must be applied before applying the hypothesis test. other observations shows that randomly initialized encoders and black box dimensionality reduction are promising pre-processing methods, followed by a two-sample test such as maximum mean discrepancy for multivariate case in combination with a permutation test to obtain p-values.

 ## Deploying Model Monitoring